umbraco/UmbracoDocs/umbraco-cloud/set-up/working-with-linux-macos.md

 # Working with Linux/macOS

-One of the features built into Umbraco Cloud is the ability to work locally with your Umbraco site - without having a Windows machine with a local web server installed on it.
+One of the features built into Umbraco Cloud is the ability to work locally with your Umbraco site.
+This can be done without having a Windows machine with a local web server installed on it.
 This enables people on macOS or Linux-based OS to use their favorite editor to modify code in their Umbraco Cloud site.

 ## The Solution